OrlandoTheMaker/X-Tool/README.md

 # X-Tool
-A basic up retrieving tool.
+A basic ip retrieving tool.
 This tool was coded in Python by Jeremiah abdulsalam.

 Phone:+2349016293765